It is amazing how easy it is to add the Google Tag Manager on Showit. You will need to follow only a few steps to set this up for your website.

 How to move to the new GA4 if you use Google Tag Manager, gtag.js, or analytics.js for UA (Universal Analytics)

-At the moment of writing this article, it has been some time since Google announced it they will be shutting down Universal Analytics in July 2023.
+At the moment of writing this article, it has been some time since Google announced will be shutting down Universal Analytics in July 2023.
 And, if you are like me, you might want to prepare your website for GA4 and get everything set and polished before the big switch.
 So, if you’d like to implement Google Tag Manager with GA4, the good news is you can already do so.

 To find the steps to configure your GA4 property alongside your UA property, visit this Google’s Help Center guide and choose the tagging strategy you use for Universal Analytics.
 If you haven’t already set your Showit site with GA4, you can check on my step-by-step tutorial on how to add GA4 to your Showit site.